 How is your toddler’s body language?
-Is she fluent yet?
+Is they fluent yet?
 There are plenty of children at this age who aren’t saying more than a word or two that anyone can understand, but that doesn’t mean they aren’t finding ways to make themselves understood.
 Babies and toddlers may not be born with the instinct to wave hello or goodbye, but it doesn’t take too much encouragement to help them pick up the habit, and one thing they don’t need much encouragement to do at all is pointing, whether they’re pointing to the things they want, or just pointing to the things they want to make sure you see.

 That’s the stormiest forecast, of course.
 Plenty of children breeze into new phases of their lives fairly easily, and even more than that have a few harder transitions and a few easier ones.
-In any case, Baby is making her way towards toddlerhood, whether it’s at a steady crawl or a headlong leap.
+In any case, Baby is making their way towards toddlerhood, whether it’s at a steady crawl or a headlong leap.
 Many children spend a little extra energy early on developing their physical skills, and take a little longer to master language, while others chatter early and often but take a little longer to really get interested in moving their feet.

 - T. Berry Brazelton, M.D., Touchpoints: Birth to Three, 2nd Edition, Joshua D. Sparrow, M.D., De Capo Press.
 2006.
 Print.